Poems

 spotted salamander, as if names

-innocently sprang from things
+sprang from things

 themselves.
 Purple columbines